isomerpages/sndgo-corp/_initiatives/Health/Smart Health Initiatives.md

 title: Smart Health Initiatives
 permalink: /initiatives/health/
 third_nav_title: Health
-description: "Our health initiatives focus on equipping Singaporeans with the information and tools to better take control of their health and healthcare needs, so that they are prepared for the future. "
+description: Our health initiatives focus on equipping Singaporeans with the information and tools to better take control of their health and healthcare needs, so that they are prepared for the future.
 image: /images/initiatives/overview-pages/healthhub.png
 ---
 # Smart Inititaives to Improve Healthcare